onionpancakes/henge/README.md

                                  :sha     <commit sha>}}}
 ```

-Additional requirements
+Additional requirements:

-* Henge requires Clojure 1.10.0 or later.
+* Clojure 1.10.0 or later.
-* Henge assumes `React` is in scope.
+* `React` is in scope.

 # Usage